wp-plugins/design-approval-system/readme.txt

 If you enjoy using this plugin please take a second to tell others!
 [Click here to share.](http://www.facebook.com/sharer.php?u=http://wordpress.org/plugins/design-approval-system/&t=DesignApprovalSystem)

-Here is a quick look at our [Design Approval System](http://youtu.be/1CtzTrPuc1A):
+Here's a quick look at our [Design Approval System](http://youtu.be/1CtzTrPuc1A):
 [youtube http://www.youtube.com/watch?v=1CtzTrPuc1A]

 If you have an idea please don't hesitate to [email us @ info@slickremix.com](mailto:info@slickremix.com).
 We could not do this without everyones help.
 We want to make the Design Approval System the best and quickest way to get projects approved on the web.